ytakefuji/openai/README.md

 # Challenging EXAMPLES
 <b>
-1. This is called a pangram generator.
+1. This is called a perfect pangram generator.
 Use all 26 lowercase letters of the alphabet only once to create a meaningful sentence.
 This is a difficult problem!
 </b>

 Answer from AI should be: